pcboy/the-law/Japan/Taxes.md

 First you need to send the notice of opening of your business (個人事業の開廃業等届出書).
 It's a simple form you simply have to send and you are done.
 You also need to send another form telling the tax office that you'll fill the Blue form tax declaration this year.
-There are 2 types of tax declaration, the white form and the blue form.
+There are 2 types of final tax return declaration, the white form and the blue form.
 The white form is super easy and anyone can do that one without sending any document prior to the tax office.
 But as a freelancer you should file the blue one, because it has better tax reducing schemes.

-I'm not going to explain how to fill it, and you don't even have to understand fully how to either.
+I'm not going to explain how to the 個人事業の開廃業等届出書 form, and you don't even have to understand fully how to either.
 Just use [freee.co.jp](free.co.jp).
 It's a tax accounting SAAS.
 They have a step-by-step process to fill that form and it's super easy.
 And at the end you just have to print it and send it.
-Just do that.
+They also prepare for you the form telling the tax office that you'll fill the blue form this year.

 Then create your kojin jigyo account on freee.